satvikvatsa196-hash/satvikvatsa196-hash/README.md

 <a href="https://leetcode.com/u/Satvik-196/"><img src="https://img.shields.io/badge/-Satvik--196-FFA116?style=for-the-badge&logo=leetcode&logoColor=black" /></a>
 <a href="https://www.codechef.com/users/smart_fair_99"><img src="https://img.shields.io/badge/-smart_fair_99-5B4638?style=for-the-badge&logo=codechef&logoColor=white" /></a>

-> *"Premature optimization is the root of all evil — but so is skipping the rate limiter."*
+ *"Simplicity is prerequisite for reliability." — Edsger W. Dijkstra*

 ⭐ **If any of these projects are useful to you, a star would mean a lot!** ⭐